These are the sections of this report:

 This time and energy must be reserved for the crucial aspect of betting and money managing.

-You need to find a "quick scan" handicapping method that
+You need to find a "quick scan" handicapping method that is actually profitable.

-wild new profitable reality - read on through the other sections in this e-book.
+If you are still keen on participating in horse racing's wild new profitable reality - read on through the other sections in this e-book.
 An alternative income as a professional race player awaits you.

 Section 2 - "Setting Up Your Race Betting Business"

 Efficiency is a must.
 As with any business, much of your time will be consumed by the necessities of running your home-based race betting business.
 You'll need a life outside of racing - but unless you're careful, you might find fewer and fewer hours to give to family and friends.

 Have a set routine and follow it.
 Don't waste time.
 If you have a break between races (which is not that common when playing 4-5 tracks a day) use it to work on other tasks relevant to your business, or take a needed break to "recharge."